 It is worth it to do your due diligence when it comes to career coaches.
 If you’re serious about making the investment of hiring a career coach, here are five things to look for:

 A career coach should be accredited or approved by a professional coaching organization but there are coaches out there who haven’t received any such training and pass themselves off as experts.

-Whether it’s the ICF, the National Career Development Association, or a similar organization, check up on the coach’s credentials.
+Whether it’s the International Coach Federation (ICF), the National Career Development Association (NCDA), or a similar organization, check up on the coach’s credentials.
 It might also be wise to hire a coach who is a member of professional communities and keeps up with trends through research or teaching.

 Having a master’s degree or Ph.D. in industrial or organizational psychology, counseling, or human resources might give them a head start.
 But make sure their knowledge isn’t out of date.

 “Ask them which psychological and other instruments they use in helping you develop self-awareness and goals,” said executive resume writer Donna Svei.
 “Find out if they’re certified to use the instruments they mention.
 For example, many coaches use the Myers-Brigg Type Instrument (MBTI) without being certified.”

 Don’t be shy.
 Google your prospective career coach the way HR managers search your name before inviting you in for a job interview.

 There are two kinds of experiences you should confirm: whether the coach had success as a professional (preferably in your industry) and whether they had success as a coach.